YilingQiao/DMRF/README.md

 Put them under `DMRF/extra_data`.

 ### Reflective ball
-We can add a reflective ball into the `nerf360/garden` scene.
-The ball also cast shdows onto the ground.
+We can insert a reflective ball into the `nerf360/garden` scene.
+The ball will also cast shdows onto the ground.

 Scene desctiption of the ball, lightsource, and shadow mesh can be found in the configuration file `./scripts/exp/garden_ball.json"`.

 ```
 python ./scripts/exp_garden_ball.py --mode nerf --load_snapshot ./extra_data/nerf360/garden/35000.msgpack  --width 800 --height 600 --gui